weecology/lab-manual/WEecology:-Onboarding-Checklist.md

 ### Stage 1 Onboarding: Learning about Weecology and Getting Set Up

 #### Get set up on Lab Communication Platforms
+- [ ] Ask Glenda to show you where your copy of the onboarding checklist is on GitHub and how to check off completed tasks.
 - [ ] Check that Glenda has set you up on the weecology spaces for:
     - [ ] GitHub
     - [ ] Slack
     - [ ] Weecology mail/calendar
-- [ ] Ask Glenda to show you where your onboarding checklist is on GitHub and how to check off completed tasks.
 - [ ] Explore Weecology’s Slack group, sign up for any relevant channels
 - [ ] Take [Slack 101](https://slack.com/resources/slack-101) to learn slack basics
 - [ ] Read Weecology’s [Welcome to Slack]( https://github.com/weecology/lab-wiki/wiki/Welcome-to-Slack) page